 These data amongst other demographic, housing and environment, economy and prospects, and health and wellbeing data, enables cultural data collected through UK CoC 2021 to be compared and contrasted with other metrics.

-The range of vivid images of Coventry people and places featured within the presentation − which looked to the past, present and future − were provided by the Coventry Digital archive.
+The range of vivid images and videos of Coventry people and places featured within the presentation − which looked to the past, present and future − were provided by the Coventry Digital archive.

 Photographs within the archive represent aspects of Coventry through the years.
-Thematic galleries include pre-war photographs, the construction and opening of the new Cathedral, city buildings and planning, workers at Courtaulds and Massey Ferguson and images from the Coventry Telegraph, through to more recent contributions that captured UK CoC 2021.
+Thematic galleries include pre-war photographs, the construction and opening of the new Cathedral, city buildings and planning, carnivals and images from the Coventry Telegraph, through to more recent contributions that captured UK CoC 2021.

 Thanks are due to the right holders of all of the materials used within the presentation, including Culture Coventry, Historic Coventry Trust, the Estate of Richard Sadler, MirrorPix and Historic England.